KDr2/kdr2.net/source/about.rst

 Where is my old blog?
 ~~~~~~~~~~~~~~~~~~~~~~

-It's gone, because I hate writing things in an online editor.
-Since now,
+It's gone, because I hate writting things in an online editor.
+Since
-I will write pages with my emacs in `ReST
+now, I will write pages with my emacs in `ReST
 <http://docutils.sourceforge.net/rst.html>`_ format, and compile them
 use `Sphinx <http://sphinx.pocoo.org/>`_.